Skip to main content

 Well-being and healthy living

-Support from family and friends and schools or workplace is important.
-So are appropriate housing and income.
-It often helps a child or youth with a concurrent disorder to get involved in community activities like volunteer work or sports.
-This may be a course of self-esteem and strength.
+Support from family, friends, schools and the workplace is important.
+Having safe housing and all your basic needs met is key.
+It often helps a child or youth with a concurrent disorder to get involved in community activities like volunteer work, sports and other interests.
+This may lead to an increase in self-esteem and a sense of belonging.
+Having one positive adult role model can be protective.
 In fact, not having these supports may be a risk factor for concurrent disorders.

 Withdrawal management